-This lovely trailing succulent is the quintessential hanging basket plant, but it has other uses too!
+This lovely trailing succulent, Sedum Morganianum, is the quintessential hanging basket plant, but it has other uses too!

 If you haven't seen it yet, check out this guide that explains succulent soil in depth.
 Here's the short version though: your soil needs to drain quickly!
 The fastest way to kill a succulent is to drown

 the roots because the soil retains water too well.
 Once you've got the soil sorted out, you need to make sure you are watering appropriately.
 Give it a healthy drink every 1-2 weeks depending on the heat and dryness of your region (or house).

 During the winter, slow it down to about once every 3-4 weeks.
 They don't grow a lot during that time, so they need less water.

 It's important that these plants get sufficient sunlight!
 Although they are great houseplants, morganianum need more sunlight than your average indoor succulent to maintain growth.